 Near the end of the day’s program, I gave my presentation to the 150 or so people in the audience (click on the image to view my presentation).
 Though it was well-received, I could sense that people found it to be a strange and unusual way to think about leadership and how to improve one’s leadership capabilities.
 It was different that the Western view of leadership that my peers were familiar with.
 This was the beginning of my two-decade effort to understand and develop the concept and practice of Lean leadership.
 So, as far as I know, the start of Lean leadership as its own distinct area of study and focused practice began with me in 1995.

 A few years later, I formalized the thoughts on the presentation and wrote my first paper on Lean leadership titled “Continuous Personal Improvement,” and was published in 1998.

 Remember, at the time, we had precious little documentation from Toyota to help us understand how they understood and practiced leadership and leadership development for their production system.
 But, there were some books translated into English that once could easily deduce clues from — such as “Respect for People” (a constant theme) — and I found that my ideas on Lean leadership were closely aligned with theirs.
 Importantly, it was the Shingijutsu training on genba kaizen and the conversations at dinner with sensei that filled in many blanks about the thinking behind TPS and the ways in which Toyota managers led people.

 Shingijutsu genba kaizen was instrumental in helping me understand Toyota-style leadership and propelled me to become an early advocate for the “Respect for People” principle.
 My second paper, “Lean Behaviors” (1998), was squarely focused on “Respect for People” as the enabler for Lean production success.
 This, of course, led to more research on Lean leadership and the publication of many books and papers.
-Click here to view a complete list my publications on Lean leadership.
+Click here to view a list of my publications on Lean leadership and related topics.